metacoglab/lab_wiki/online_experiments.md

 ### During data collection

 1. Before you actually run the task, give everybody a heads up via our #online_recruitment slack group to make sure you won’t be using funds someone else is expecting to use.
-2. Throughout your recruitment period, keep an eye on both the Prolific message box and the Metalab UCL email account.
+2. Throughout your recruitment period, keep an eye on the Prolific message box.
 You will get lots of Prolific messages.
 3. It may be that someone messages you saying that they started the experiment but could not get a completion code (what they need to insert in Prolific/MTurk to get paid).
 It is important to check whether this is actually the case (i.e. whether you have their data) because people may try to get money from you without doing the task.
 If you are unsure whether a claim is legitimate, err on the side of paying the baseline payment.

 ### Tips and hints